 Imitation etch is a special pad printing ink used for producing an etch like effect on glass products.

-Screen printing is achieved by forcing ink through a fine mesh screen with a squeegee onto the product and is ideal for branding cylindrical objects.
+Rotary screen printing is achieved by forcing ink through a fine mesh screen, using a squeegee, directly onto the product as it rotates and is ideal for branding cylindrical objects.

 Resin coated finish is produced by printing the artwork onto a vinyl material with strong adhesive on the reverse.
 The branded area is coated with a crystal clear resin which is allowed to dry.
 Once dry, the finished decal is applied to the product and the adhesive forms a permanent bond.

-Screen printing is achieved by forcing ink through a fine mesh screen with a squeegee onto the apparel or product and is ideal for branding flat or cylindrical objects.
+Screen printing is achieved by forcing ink through a fine mesh screen, using a squeegee, directly onto the apparel or product, and is ideal for branding flat or cylindrical objects.

 Sublimation print is used for branding products that have a special coating on them or fabrics suitable for the sublimation process.
 A transfer is produced by printing sublimation ink onto transfer paper and then heat pressing it onto the product.